Agree with our rating?

 Avoid Equipment Leases

-Although Best Merchant Rates provides the most transparent pricing structure available in interchange-plus, the company’s partnership with First Data Global Leasing appears to be responsible for several merchant complaints regarding 48-month, non-cancellable leases that are ultimately more expensive than the equipment itself.
+Although Best Merchant Rates provides the most transparent pricing structure available in interchange-plus, the company’s partnership with First Data Global Leasing appears to be responsible for several client complaints regarding 48-month, non-cancellable leases that are ultimately more expensive than the equipment itself.

 The company’s response to at least two of these complaints was to enforce the terms of the lease and insist that the matter should be taken up with First Data Global Leasing rather than Best Merchant Rates.
-Given this potential long-term agreement, merchants are advised to inquire about all possible leases before signing up for service through Best Merchant Rates.
+Given this potential long-term agreement, businesses are advised to inquire about all possible leases before signing up for service through Best Merchant Rates.
 Merchants are encouraged to purchase their equipment outright when possible, as it is almost always cheaper in the long run.

-We also encourage merchants to check out our list of the providers of the best merchant accounts.
+We also encourage business owners to check out our list of the providers of the best merchant accounts.

-Employs Independent Resellers
+Uses Independent Resellers No

-No
+Telemarketing No

-No
+Misleading Marketing No

-Discloses All Important Terms
+Discloses All Important Terms No

 Unique Marketing Approach